tushar11kh/perplexiity_chatgpt_clone_backend/README.md

 # Perplexity API Backend Documentation

 ## Project Overview
-This is a Node.js/Express TypeScript backend that powers a multi-modal chat application with AI capabilities, designed to connect with a Flutter frontend.
+This is a Node.js/Express TypeScript backend that powers a multi-modal chat application powered by Perplexity AI API.

 ## Tech Stack